karthikrishna24/prodflow-poc/replit.md

 - Updated all UI text to use nautical terminology:
   - Releases → Voyages
   - Environments → Cargo Holds
-  - Agent/Assistant → Dockmaster (CargoCat)
+  - Agent/Assistant → Dockmaster
-- Added CargoCat mascot branding to authentication page
+- Added anchor icon branding to authentication page
-- Removed all emojis in favor of nautical icons
+- Removed all emojis in favor of lucide-react icons

 ## System Architecture